Contents

 Inductance: L= 5.08*l * [ln(4*l/DV)+1]

-Where DSM is the solder mask diameter, DV is the PCB via diameter, t is the PCB thickness, PCB is relative dielectric constant, and l is the PCB via length.
+Where DSM is the solder mask diameter, DV is the PCB via diameter, t is the PCB thickness, PCB is the relative dielectric constant, and l is the PCB via length.

 You can decrease parasitic capacitance by choosing a PCB with a smaller dielectric constant.
 Or, you can also go for a thin PCB.
 Lastly, you can make sure that copper deposits away from the pad by increasing the solder mask area.
 Moreover, if you want to decrease parasitic inductance, choosing a thin PCB will do so.
 The equivalent inductance also reduces if you design parallels PCB via.